— Topics —

 However, on a caloric basis, the average daily caloric intake of the population in 1970 was twenty-two-hundred kcal, yet in 2010 it had decreased to eighteen-hundred-fifty kcal.
 [1]

-To explain this in my theory, the modern diet is often low in fiber and heavy on easily digestible carbohydrates and meat, which can, in turn, induce intestinal starvation based on how we combine the foods.
+To explain this in my theory, the modern diet is often low in fiber and tends to favor easily digestible refined carbohydrates, processed meat and fish products, and fast food, etc., which can, in turn, induce a state of intestinal starvation based on how we combine the foods.

 2. The Pima tribe who gained weight under rations, not prosperity